HomeSustainabilitySocialHuman Capital Management

 Employee wellbeing is the source of our sustainable growth.
 To create a workplace where each employee can work with a sense of fulfillment and make an active contribution, we have introduced various systems to realize flexible work styles and promote work-life management for our employees.

-Operational Structure (Various Employment Systems)
+Operational system (Various Employment Systems)

 • Flextime system (Core time: 11:30 a.m. to 1:30 p.m. (headquarters, branches, etc.))